Gas outflows in two recently quenched galaxies at z = 4 and 7: Discussion

-Second, definitive proof of the effect of feedback of AGN and stellar feedback on their hosts remains hard to constrain even with exquisite data and under consistent assumptions, given the widely different spatial and temporal scales of several competing processes involved.
-In particular, extreme outflow properties (e.g., velocities, masses, energies) can be somewhat more confidently associated with the action of AGN than to SNe, even in absence of typical signatures such as high optical line ratios or broad lines in their spectra, as in the case of \rubies.
-This is because of the short-term AGN variability (i.e., the imprint of an AGN on outflows can outlast its presence and detectability in recently quenched galaxies) and the fact that the feedback mode that quenches star-formation in galaxies can be characterized by low Eddington ratios in some models (\citealt{lagos_2024}, even if this is still matter of debate \citealt{choi_2017,delucia_2024}, Farcy et al. in prep.).
+Second, definitive proof of the effect of AGN and stellar feedback on their hosts remains hard to constrain even with exquisite data and under consistent assumptions, given the widely different spatial and temporal scales of several competing processes involved.
+In particular, extreme outflow properties (e.g., velocities, masses, and energies) can be somewhat more confidently associated with the action of AGNs than to SNe, even in absence of typical signatures such as high optical line ratios or broad lines in their spectra, as in the case of \rubies.
+This is because of the short-term AGN variability (i.e., the imprint of an AGN on outflows can outlast its presence and detectability in recently quenched galaxies) and the fact that the feedback mode that quenches star-formation in galaxies can be characterized by low Eddington ratios in some models (\citealt{lagos_2025}, even if this is still matter of debate \citealt{choi_2017,delucia_2024,farcy_2025}).
 The variability and radiative inefficiency play also a role in the case of less extreme outflows conditions, such as those we reconstructed for \snhope\ and similarly found in normal star-forming galaxies.
-While in principle consistent with the energy, momentum, and mass provided by SNe feedback, low values of these quantities do not exclude a significant contribution from AGN a priori, especially for galaxy-scale outflows and for those models where gas entrainment in the circumgalactic medium plays a major role \citep{mitchell_2020}.\\
+While in principle consistent with the energy, momentum, and mass provided by SN feedback, low values of these quantities do not exclude a significant contribution from AGNs a priori, especially for galaxy-scale outflows and for those models where gas entrainment in the circumgalactic medium plays a major role \citep{mitchell_2020}.\\

-Promising approaches to counter the effect of the short-term AGN variability rely on proxies of the integrated, rather than instantaneous, effect of the growth of supermassive black holes (e.g., their masses, \citealt{bluck_2023}) on their host galaxies.
-Valid attempts tested in the local Universe \citep[e.g.,][]{wang_2024} are now extended to high-redshift samples \citep[see discussion in][]{ito_2024b, baker_2024, onoue_2024}.
-Tying these properties with those of outflows in larger samples of galaxies similar to those presented here will be key to attenuate the effect of different spatial and temporal scales, and to obtain a more decisive evidence of how stellar and black hole masses grow and co-evolve from star-forming to quiescent phases.\\
+Promising approaches to countering the effect of the short-term AGN variability rely on proxies of the integrated, rather than instantaneous, effect of the growth of supermassive black holes (e.g., their masses; \citealt{bluck_2023}) on their host galaxies.
+Valid attempts tested in the local Universe \citep[e.g.,][]{wang_2024} are now extended to high-redshift samples \citep[see the discussions in][]{ito_2025_agn, baker_2025, onoue_2024}.
+Tying these properties with those of outflows in larger samples of galaxies similar to those presented here will be key to attenuate the effect of different spatial and temporal scales, and to obtain a more decisive evidence of how stellar and black hole masses grow and coevolve from star-forming to quiescent phases.\\